m42e/ltc_to_smpte/README.md

 ## License / Attribution

+Licensed under the [MIT License](LICENSE).
+You are free to use, modify, distribute, and sublicense with minimal restriction.

 This tool leverages external utilities: `ffmpeg` and `ltc-tools` (libltc by x42).
-Respect their licenses when redistributing.
+Those projects retain their own licenses; ensure compliance when redistributing combined artifacts.

 ---